 - Is recognised internationally as a leading healthcare provider

 Watch our new Vision and Values in action – Together Care Matters

 Following the recent launch of our new Vision, Values and Behaviours at MFT, we have developed a short film to help embed these across the organisation:

 These Values are the principles which guide the way we work every day, to ensure our services are the very best they can be for our patients and for our workforce.
 Thank you to all the staff and patients who kindly agreed to take part in the film and we do hope you enjoy watching.

 MFT is a key partner in Manchester Local Care Organisation (MLCO) and Trafford Local Care Organisation (TLCO) which provide integrated out-of-hospital community services in Manchester and Trafford.
 This includes community nursing, community therapy services, intermediate care and enablement, some community-facing general hospital services and adult social care services.
 Around 3,000 MFT NHS community staff are deployed in to the LCOs.
 They work together with social care colleagues deployed to the LCOs from the local authorities in a ‘one team’ integrated approach to community services.

 Beyond Greater Manchester, we also have significant responsibilities for providing specialist services commissioned by the NHS England Specialised Commissioning Team.

 Our Trust Constitution sets out the role and responsibilities of the Board of Directors and the Council of Governors.
 The Board is responsible for the management and governance of the Trust.
-It ensures that we are compliant with our constitution, our licence to operate and with the independent regulator, Monitor.
-Monitor ensures NHS Foundation Trust organisations are run well, so they can continue delivering good quality services for patients.
+It ensures that we are compliant with our constitution and our licence to operate.